-You naturally begin to lose muscle with age, but adding lean muscle tissue to your frame through resistance training can help promote bone strength, boost your metabolism for easier weight control, reduce your risk of injury and help prevent or relieve conditions such as diabetes, back pain, arthritis and osteoporosis.
-Your body is only capable of producing a limited amount of muscle in a month, and you can maximize your gains through healthy eating and a well-planned strength-training program.
+You naturally begin to lose muscle with age, but resistance training can help prevent or reverse this loss.
+The exercise can also help promote bone strength, boost your metabolism, reduce your risk of injury and help prevent or relieve conditions such as diabetes, back pain, arthritis and osteoporosis.
+Your body is only capable of producing a limited amount of muscle in a month, but you can maximize gains through healthy eating and a well-planned strength-training program.

 Rate of Gain

-Your body can only gain about 2.5 lbs. of muscle per month, and your individual rate of gain depends largely on your gender, hormonal makeup and genetics.
+Your body can only gain about 2.5 pounds of muscle per month.
+Your individual rate of gain depends largely on your gender, hormonal makeup and genetics.
 If most of your family members are thin or have trouble gaining weight, chances are you'll have a much slower rate of muscle gain than someone from a family of burly individuals.
 Men tend to gain muscle faster than women due to their higher levels of testosterone.

 Calorie Surplus

-To build muscle at a rate of 2.5 lbs per month, or 0.5 lb. per week, you'll need to start consuming 250 to 500 calories more than you burn each day.
-If you tend to gain fat easily, aim for the lower range, but if you struggle to gain any weight at all, go for more calories.
-The amino acids in protein are the building blocks of muscle, so try to eat 1.2 to 1.7 g of protein per kilogram of body weight per day.
+To build muscle at a rate of 2.5 pounds per month, or half a pound per week, you'll need to start consuming 250 to 500 calories more than you burn each day.
+If you tend to gain fat easily, aim for the lower range; but if you struggle to gain any weight at all, go for more calories.
+The amino acids in protein are the building blocks of muscle, so try to eat 1.2 to 1.7 grams of protein per kilogram of body weight per day.
 Boost your caloric intake by eating plenty of carbohydrates in the form of whole grains, juices, fruits and vegetables.

 Building Muscle